-- In the case of trauma, keep your animal or pet on a firm surface
+- In the case of trauma, keep the injured animal on a firm surface.

-- If you suspect that your animal has eaten or been exposed to a poison or intoxicant, bring along any packaging that might help our staff quickly identify the substance
+- If you suspect that your pet has eaten or been exposed to a poison or intoxicant, bring along any packaging that might help our staff quickly identify the substance.

 - Bring any medications your pet or large animal is currently taking, so that our team may have a complete picture of their medical condition.